pema99/pema99.github.io/_posts/2023-02-01-haskell-not-ct.md

 The first law is roughly saying "If we have a stack of 3 nested monadic values, it doesn't matter if we first use `join` to flatten the innermost 2 values (the left-hand side), or the 2 outermost values (the right-hand side)".
 In other words, it doesn't matter how we group our `join`'s - this is the essence of associativity.

 The second law is saying "If we inject an extra monadic layer into a monadic value using `fmap return`, and then flatten using `join` (left-hand side), _or_ we wrap a monadic value in another monadic layer using `return`, and then flatten with `join` (middle part of the equation), we have achieved nothing.
 Since we achieved nothing, both of these operations are equivalent to the identity function `id`".
-Here, `return` plays the role of a monoidal neutral element, and the law essentially describes left and right identity.
+Here, `return` plays the role of a monoidal neutral element, and the law describes something similar to left and right identity.

 This intuitive explanation should hopefully give a hint as to why we can consider monads to be a specific kind of monoid.